 Compared to its lightweight counterparts, the Double Rainbow stacks up well.
-Its 30D silicon-coated fabric in on par with the NEMO Dagger 2, and is certainly more substantial than the delicate NEMO Hornet Elite.
+Its 30D silicon-coated fabric is on par with the NEMO Dragonfly 2, and is more substantial than the delicate NEMO Hornet Elite.
 It's a tradeoff between fabric durability and weight, which we think Tarptent balances well.
 We didn't have any issues with it during testing.
 The only strike against this tent is that it requires seam sealing prior to using it in order to ensure that it is fully waterproof.

 Weight and Packed Size

 This tent is a feathery 2 pounds, 10 ounces.
 As one of just a few sub-three-pound 2-person tents, it is truly exceptional in this metric.